 The Appeals Court has the authority to intervene in a decision by the Interior Ministry, to cancel it or revise it.
 For more information on appealing an Interior Ministry decision regarding immigration to Israel, to the Appeals Court under the Entrance to Israel law, see this article on our website.

 An Appeals Court decision can be appealed to the District Court, sitting as an Administrative Affairs Court.
 The appeal must be filed within 45 days from hearing the decision orally or its transmission to both sides.
 Note that the Population and Immigration Authority also has the right to appeal decisions of the Appeals Court.
 The Administrative Affairs Court will intervene in a decision of the Appeals Court in a case where it sees justification for doing so.

 Note that even for a ruling by the Administrative Affairs Court, the appellant can request to appeal to the Supreme Court.
 However, given that it would be the third court to examine the case, intervention in such cases takes place only very rarely.
 Permission to appeal is given, for example, in cases dealing with a question of principle which goes beyond the issue between the claimants.

 We have given you general information about the possibilities of appealing decisions by Interior Ministry officials regarding legal status of foreign spouses.
 Given that each step of the appeal process may be critical, it is highly recommended to obtain the services of an immigration lawyer.
-If you need legal advice or assistance in this matter, an attorney from the offices of Cohen, Decker, Pex, Brosh, specializing in immigration to Israel and representing couples in obtaining legal status, will be happy to be at your service.
+If you need legal advice or assistance in this matter, an attorney from our offices specializing in immigration to Israel and representing couples in obtaining legal status, will be happy to be at your service.